giovanni-cutri/italian-municipalities-twinnings/README.md

     - **country** and **name** of the twinned municipality *(which can be Italian or foreign)*
 - **twinningless.csv** is used for municipalities that do not currently have any twinnings: it simply stores their country, region, province and name.

-An example of SQL query is also available: it sorts the municipalities by twinnings count in descending order.
+An example of SQL query is also available inside the repo: it sorts the municipalities by twinnings count in descending order.

 ## Dependencies